San Francisco Centre: Expansion

 The redevelopment cost $440 million.
-Only the front facade and landmark dome of the original structure were preserved; the rest of the structure was completely gutted and replaced.
+Only the front façade and landmark dome of the original structure were preserved; the rest of the structure was completely gutted and replaced.
 Upon completion of the project, Forest City became an equity partner and along with Westfield assumed responsibility for day-to-day management.
-In March 2009, it was announced that Westfield San Francisco Centre shopping center was named as one of nine finalists vying for the title of “World’s Best Shopping Center” as part of the International Council of Shopping Centers Inc.’s inaugural “Best-of-the-Best” awards.
+In March 2009, it was announced that Westfield San Francisco Centre shopping center was named as one of nine finalists vying for the title of "World’s Best Shopping Center" as part of the International Council of Shopping Centers Inc.’s inaugural "Best-of-the-Best" awards.
 Westfield San Francisco Centre ended up winning the "Best-of-the-Best" award for design and development; it was one of only four shopping centers in the world to win.

 In 2011, the San Francisco Police Department considered putting a substation in the mall to prevent rampant shoplifting.

+The Bristol Farms store closed on January 27, 2017.
 In the summer of 2021, a Shake Shack opened in the former Bristol Farms space.

+Decline

+In June 2023, Westfield and Brookfield announced that, due to plunging post-pandemic sales, occupancy and foot traffic at the mall, they would stop making loan payments and cede the property to their lenders.
+The Century Theatres multiplex closed on June 15, 2023.
+In July 2023, the Westfield branding was removed from the mall, which was renamed San Francisco Centre.
+Nordstrom closed on August 27, 2023, leaving Bloomingdale's as the only anchor store, at which point the mall's occupancy level had fallen to 55%.
+Mayor London Breed suggested that the mall could be redeveloped for another use, such as a soccer stadium, while others suggested it be used as food halls, pickleball courts, and animal shelters.

+In September 2023, the owners of the American Eagle store filed a lawsuit claiming mall management had failed to "maintain the Common Areas at the mall which has poisoned public opinion" about safety.

+In October 2023, Gregg Williams, the principal receiver of Trident Pacific (a receivership firm), was appointed by a judge to take possession, custody, and control of the mall.

+By November 2023, and into early 2024, many stores had begun to close at the mall.
+This includes LEGO, two-level Adidas, Hollister, Aldo, Madewell and sister chain J.Crew, and Lucky Brand.
+The mall's occupancy level fell to only 25%, and its valuation had plunged 75% from its 2016 level of $1.2 billion to only $290 million.